AguaClara/horizontal_filtration-DEPRECATED/Fall 2018/Horizontal Filtration_Fall 2018_Report.md

 #### **Previous Work**

 During the Spring 2018 semester, the team designed a horizontal filtration system in which the ratio of the horizontal flow area and vertical area is designed such that backwash will fluidize the bed of sand.
-The bed of sand will act as if it were a liquid, allowing the lower density contaminant particles to rise up to the surface.
+The fluidization of the sand will cause the sand to act like a fluid allowing the lower density contaminant particles to rise up.
 The apparatus consists of a series of slits and a filter shelf insert.
 The slits allowed for water to flow from the inlet to the outlet.
 Between the inlet and outlet plates is a filter insert that consists of a center plate and filter shelves.
 The filter shelves served as a place for the sand to settle instead of being carried out with the effluent.
 The siphon is then able to begin backwash by creating low pressure in the sand bed.
 Backwash gates are closed except for the bottom slits, requiring a higher velocity of water that rinses away any smaller particles from the sand.
 A crucial part of the design also lies in the carved channels of the center plate design.
 These channels allow for the free flow of water along the entrance and exit, as shown in Figure 2 below.

 | <img src="https://github.com/AguaClara/horizontal_filtration/blob/master/Spring%202018/images/carved_channels.JPG?raw=true"> |
 | :---: |